thesquash/stlwrt/README.md

-Of course, many functions are a lot longer than this, so the `dialog_props` can be used multiple times in the same function, or maybe even shared between local functions which have no need for ABI compatibility.
-As I write this, I have just converted the code for GtkAboutDialog to such a form.
-I'd suggest any curious parties look at the code for GtkAboutDialog (under `src/gtkaboutdialog.c`) to see a case of accessing GtkDialog properties from a decendant, GtkAboutDialog.
-It's at the very least a lesson in the internal design of GTK (and STLWRT)!
+Of course, many functions are a lot longer than this, so the `dialog_props` can be used multiple times in the same function, or maybe even shared between local functions which have no need for ABI compatibility.  `src/gtkbbox.c` is an example of a coding nightmare, something which was allowed to collect a lot of bad coding practices over time.
+A cursory look at GTK+ 1.0.0 source code reveals that GtkButtonBox existed even back then in 1998, when GTK worked much differently than it does now.
+So in short, there are some files which are hard to convert because they're full of inconsistencies, such as inconsistent variable naming schemes.